n8design/htwoo/docs/how-to/how-to-spfx-angular-elements.md

 SharePoint frameworks use a tool named [CSS Modules](https://github.com/css-modules/css-modules) to give the web part styles a unique naming convention.
 To avoid bleeding out the hTWOo style to the rest of the page only one container class is needed.

 Move to the `src/style.scss` inside `angular project folder`.
-And add follwoing reference of CSS.
+And add following reference of CSS.

 First import the base elements from hTWOo core.